2NE1: Impact and legacy

-Various media such as The Independent, Billboard and South China Morning Post, have labelled them as the "Queens of K-pop".
-Following the quartet's disbandment in late 2016, the editor-in-chief of webzine Idology wrote that the group established a new image of Korean female idols and went the farthest, creating a K-pop fandom abroad.
-Music critic Kim Yun-ha wrote that "the expression 'reminiscent of 2NE1' will remain as an eternal praise of K-pop revolutionaries".
-2NE1 has been cited as an influence or inspiration by numerous artists including (G)I-dle, Blackpink, Mamamoo, Jeremy Scott, Diplo, Chungha, Ailee, Jeon Somi, Choi Yena, Oh My Girl's Seunghee, Choi Yoo-jung, Woo!ah!, Lapillus, Secret Number, Chocolat, Dal Shabet, Stellar, Momoland's Jane, Loona's Vivi, Itzy's Lia, Hot Issue's Hyeongshin, Billlie's Tsuki, WJSN's Dayoung and TripleS's Kim Na-kyoung.
-In a February 2021 Allure interview, Key of Shinee mentioned that as the style of the group's female fans were influenced by boy bands, he would also draw inspiration from 2NE1.
+Rolling Stone Korea remarked that upon disbanding, 2NE1 "was eventually honored in K-pop's hall of fame" as "K-pop welcomed a new generation."
+Various media publications such as The Independent, Billboard, and Pollstar have referred to them as the "Queens of K-pop", while Official UK Charts called them the "original K-pop queens".
+In 2017, editor-in-chief of webzine Idology wrote that the group established a new image of Korean female idols and went the farthest, creating a K-pop fandom abroad.
+Music critic Kim Yun-ha wrote that "the expression 'reminiscent of 2NE1' will remain as an eternal praise of K-pop legends".

-Awards and achievements
+Achievements

 2NE1 received a number of awards and honors.
 When the group debuted, their song "Fire" and its subsequent live performances were praised as unconventional but impressive.
 They received their first two awards on the weekly music show Inkigayo, and received more with their next singles on Music Bank.
 "Fire" was the Cyworld Song of the Month and 2NE1 the Rookie of the Month in May 2009.
 "I Don't Care" received the Song of the Year award at the 2009 Mnet Asian Music Awards, making 2NE1 the first idol group and musical artist in South Korean history to receive a daesang in their debut year.
 The group received a number of awards at the Cyworld Digital Music Awards, including Top-Selling Artist, Best Rookie Group, Bonsang Award, and Song of the Year (for "I Don't Care").
 At the inaugural Melon Music Awards on December 16, 2009, the group was the only new act chosen as one of the top 10 artists in South Korea and received the Best New Artist award.
 After analyzing its online music charts throughout 2009, Mnet.com music portal named 2NE1 the "Artist of the Year".